raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 The Astro Pis on the ISS run a modified version of the normal Raspbian operating system software.
 This is known as the Flight OS and you'll need to make sure that the program that you create will run on it without any modifications.

 The two SD cards both contain our operating system installer, [NOOBS](https://www.raspberrypi.org/documentation/installation/noobs.md).
-Put one of the SD cards into the Raspberry Pi, [connect everything up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4), and start it booting.
+Put one of the SD cards into the Raspberry Pi, [connect everything up](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/4), and start booting it.
 After a few seconds, you should see the NOOBS selection screen, showing the different operating systems that are available.
 If you have connected your Raspberry Pi to a network using the Ethernet port, then you may see several options.

 ![](images/noobs1.png)